Core Use Cases and Cross-Cutting Themes

 Transparency and Explanation and the challenges of obtaining human-intelligible and human-actionable information about the operation of autonomous systems.

-We are illuminating these central themes and questions throughout our research, community building, and educational efforts, including in the AI Global Dialogue Series and upcoming AI and Inclusion Symposium in Brazil co-hosted on behalf of the global Network of Internet & Society Centers (NoC) by the Institute for Technology and Society of Rio de Janeiro (ITS Rio) and the Berkman Klein Center.
+We are illuminating these central themes and questions throughout our research, community building, and educational efforts, including in the AI Global Dialogue Series and AI and Inclusion Symposium in Brazil co-hosted on behalf of the global Network of Internet & Society Centers (NoC) by the Institute for Technology and Society of Rio de Janeiro (ITS Rio) and the Berkman Klein Center.

 Contact: Urs Gasser